oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-The SD-JWT is then signed by the issuer to create a document like the following:
+The SD-JWT is then signed by the Issuer to create a document like the following:

 {#example-complex-serialized_sd_jwt}
 ```